Destinations › Scotland

 A variety of tours are offered here, ranging from the more high-level Aberfeldy Tour, the Cask Tasting Tour to the Connoisseur Tour, depending how ambitious you’re feeling on any given day.
 Whichever you choose, be sure to leave some time during your day to explore the countryside of Perthshire, which offerings scenery that is nothing short of magical.

-10. The McCallan Estate
+10. The Macallan Estate

-Any discerning whisky enthusiast is familiar with McCallan.
+Any discerning whisky enthusiast is familiar with Macallan.
 It’s perhaps the most iconic Scotch whisky you can try, and the property itself is just as impressive.
-Even those who aren’t whisky fans visit the McCallan property just to marvel at its architecture.
+Even those who aren’t whisky fans visit the Macallan property just to marvel at its architecture.
 Inside and out, the scale and attention to detail put into this recently refurbished estate is mind-boggling.
 This is no longer the quaint distillery it once was 70 years ago.

-Visiting McCallan offers a more upscale, corporate experience.
+Visiting Macallan offers a more upscale, corporate experience.
 The Elchies Brasserie is available to book a luxurious Scottish dining experience in Speyside.
 Alternatively, you can spend time at the estate bar, which offers opportunities to taste some of their rarest bottles dating back 70 years.
 The interior is beautifully designed and its circular structure provides unmatched views of the surrounding Speyside region at elevation.
 Tours of the distillery, the estate, and even fishing experiences are also available to visitors depending on availability.

 Scotch Whisky Tours & Day Trips